ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/objects.md

 a particular service type.

-This is done either by creating an @Rezolver.Targets.ObjectTarget and registering it in a target container, or via the extension method(s) @Rezolver.ObjectTargetContainerExtensions.RegisterObject*.
+This is done either by creating an @Rezolver.Targets.ObjectTarget and registering it in a target container, or via the extension method(s) @Rezolver.TargetContainerExtensions.RegisterObject*.

 This type of registration is often thought of as a singleton, but it's more accurate to think of it as a 'constant' service - because, from the moment the registration is created, the object reference